-At Brescia, we offer a number of opportunities for students to participate in training modules to further enhance and develop their understanding around mental health and support.
-This year, we are offering the following training programs:
+At Brescia, we offer a number of opportunities for students to participate in training workshops and modules to further enhance and develop their understanding around mental health and support.

 A two-hour training on sexual violence general awareness.
 Teaches participants how to look out for one another on-campus, to “take care of yourself, take care of each other, take care of this place” and “see something, say something, do something”.

 A three-hour training program that prepares helpers to identify persons with thoughts of suicide and connect them to suicide first aid resources.
 This training provides you with a certificate upon completion.